Privacy Notice, 18th December, 2023

 We collect personal data in our legitimate interests, for our legal obligations, in the course of building relationships with prospective clients and to fulfil contracts with clients for social media support, in the course of engaging contractors, and in promoting The Company on our website and social media.
 The personal data we collect from you is detailed in this notice.
 We collect only the personal data we need.
 The Owner will review this notice regularly and in line with guidance from the Information Commissioner’s Office.

-We collect data from prospective clients over the telephone, by email and in person.
-We collect name, telephone number and email address and details of the support you require from us to build your business.
-We process this data based on your consent.
+We collect data from prospective participants and partners over the telephone, by email and in person and in response to enquiries.
+We collect name, telephone number and email address and process this data based on your consent.

 We process limited client personal data for insurance purposes in our legitimate interests.